Tanks of the Israel Defense Forces: Yom Kippur War

 The IDF had also a number of Magach (מגח; Ma-GAKH) tanks in Israeli service which were based on the American M48 and M60 Patton tanks.
 The Magach 1, 2, 3, and 5 were based upon M48 tanks; the later Magach 6 and 7 were based upon M60 tanks.
 These tanks had modifications included replacement of the original 90 mm gun with the British 105 mm L7, lowering the command turret's profile, upgraded communication suite, and replacement of the flammable and weak gasoline engine with a 750 hp diesel one.
 When the Yom Kippur War broke out, Israel had a total of 540 of the modified M48A3 (with 105mm gun) and M60A1 tanks.
 But during the war, the tanks suffered heavy losses.
 The location of flammable hydraulic fluid at the front of the turret was discovered to be a severe vulnerability.
 A large number of these Israeli tanks were destroyed or terminally hit during the war, mostly in the Sinai front against entrenched Egyptian infantry armed with AT-3 Sagger anti tank missiles.
 After the war, the losses were replaced with new M48A5 (Magach 5) and M60 (Magach 6) which were fitted with better armor in response to the anti tank missile losses.

 The surprise of the Yom Kippur War, and its aftermath completely changed the IDF's procedures and approach to warfare.
 Organizational changes were made and more time was dedicated to training for conventional warfare.
 The armoured forces also were involved in the Lebanese Civil War, Operation Litani and later the 1982 Lebanon War, where the IDF ousted Palestinian guerilla organizations from Lebanon.

-2023 Israel-Hamas war
+2023 Israel-Gaza war

-During the October 7 Hamas attack on Israel in 2023, an all-woman crew was the first ever female tank crew in the West to engage in active combat, lasting for 17 hours and eliminating more than 50 Hamas militants.
+During the October 7 attacks in 2023, an all-woman crew was the first ever female tank crew in the West to engage in active combat, lasting for 17 hours and eliminating more than 50 Hamas militants.

 Israeli tanks have deliberately run over dozens of Palestinian civilians during the war.